Creating a Workflow

 Record Type

-Record type on which you want instances of the workflow to run.
-This record type can be a standard NetSuite record type or a custom record type.
+Record type where you want instances of the workflow to run.
+This record type can be a standard or custom NetSuite record type.

-You can only specify one base record type per workflow definition.
-If you select a Customer, Transaction, or Item base record type, you can also select a sub type.
+You can specify only one base record type per workflow definition.
+If you choose Customer, Transaction, or Item, you can also select a sub type.

 See Workflow Base Record.